SerhiiMyronets/homelab/README.md

 ## Overview

+This project is designed for enthusiasts, students, or professionals who want to gain hands-on experience with a production-grade GitOps Kubernetes cluster using modest hardware — such as an old laptop or mini PC.
+It offers a fully automated deployment pipeline without requiring cloud resources or expensive infrastructure.

 The Kubernetes cluster is composed of multiple control plane and worker nodes provisioned on a Proxmox host using Terraform.
 Talos Linux is injected and configured automatically as part of the VM provisioning step.
 The configuration supports high availability (HA) and uses a virtual IP for the control plane endpoint.
 The deployment includes core platform components (ingress, certificate management, GitOps), observability stack (metrics, logs, traces), and demo microservices applications for testing.

 ## Architecture